Kotlin/KEEP/notes/value-classes.md

 ### Reified value arrays

 A potential solution is to rethink the approach of arrays of values in Kotlin.
 Instead of separate, unrelated, primitive array types like `IntArray`, `LongArray`, etc we can introduce of a new unified type for storing arrays of values `VArray<T>`.
 The goal of this type is to efficiently store values (unlike `Array<T>` that uses inefficient storage for values).
 This type will have the following key constraint: `T` can only refer to a **reified type**.
 It means you can only use it with a concrete type like `VArray<Int>` or in the context of an `inline` function with a `reified` type parameter.
 This is quite a serious constraint, meaning that you cannot use `VArray<T>` as a field in a class, yet it still solves many important use-cases.

+> The issue for reified value arrays is [KT-44654](https://youtrack.jetbrains.com/issue/KT-44654).

 During compilation on JVM `VArray<Int>` gets represented as `int[]`, `VArray<Long>` as `long[]`, etc. Moreover, value arrays of user-defined inline value classes get represented as primitive arrays of the corresponding carrier types, so `VArray<Color`> compiles to `int[]`.
 For reference types `VArray<T>` gets mapped to `Array<T>`.